 The Marc Nathanson Fellowship was first awarded in 2011 and has been awarded each subsequent year to a high-achieving, second-year MA student at the Korbel School of International Studies.
 Working with the the Office of the Dean and Sié Center, the Nathanson Fellow is responsible for planning two annual events: together with the Aspen Institute, the Aspen Institute's annual Dialogue on Diplomacy and Technology (ADDTech), and the Public Diplomacy Speaker Series hosted by the Sié Center.

 The ADDTech conference convenes high-level participants from the worlds of diplomacy and communications, including Madeleine Albright and executives from Facebook and Google, for a discussion on utilizing technology for better public and citizen diplomacy.
 In 2012, the Marc Nathanson Fellows wrote the Aspen Institute's report for the conference entitled "Integrating Diplomacy and Social Media."
-For the 2013 conference, Fellows are designing a role-playing diplomacy simulation for conference attendees.
+For the 2013 conference, Fellows designed a role-playing diplomacy simulation for conference attendees.

 Each year, the Public Diplomacy Speaker Series welcomes prominent policy leaders from around the world to speak at the Sié Center to the next generation of diplomatic leaders and scholars about emerging issues in global security and diplomacy.
 Speakers have included General George Casey, former Chief of Staff of the U.S. Army; former Secretaries of State Madeleine Albright and Condoleezza Rice; and U.S. Deputy Secretary of State William J. Burns, among others.
 The Marc Nathanson Fellow designs the schedules for the speakers, plans the seminars, and facilitates communication before, during, and after events.